 A firearms licence shows that the licence holder can possess and use firearms.

 A registration certificate identifies a firearm and links the firearm to its owner.
-You need a registration certificated for restricted and prohibited firearms.
+You need a registration certificate for restricted and prohibited firearms.

 Usually if you are in possession of a firearm, you need a licence even if you are not the owner and never handle the firearm.